dapatrut/Manual_testing_portofolio_IT_Factory/README.md

   - Tests not in scope: performance testing, integrations of the "Admin" module with other modules, compatibility testing with multiple browsers.

 ### 1.1.5 Risks detected
+  - Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial.
+  - Product risks: validation constraints on the fields might be too restrictive to the end-user.

+### 1.1.6 Evaluating entry criteria
+The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

+### 1.1.7 Bug Report
+Bug reports are created in order to provide the development team and the project managers with exhaustive information about the discovered defects.
+They are helpful in determining causes of the errors and correcting them.

+## 1.2 Test Monitoring and Control
+It will be done by generating periodic reports that reflect the current status of the test.

+## 1.3 Test Analysis
+The testing process will be executed based on the above requirements for the "User Management" and "Job" sections.
+The following test conditions were found:

+Leave mandatory fields empty and check that the "Shift Name" on "Work Shifts" subsection cannot be added;
+Adding an attachment;
+Checking text fields with both valid and invalid values (positive and negative testing);
+Checking check boxes functionality;
+Checking the correct operation of "Reset" button;